AsierLambarri/Two-is-company-three-is-a-crowd/README.md

 ## Code information

 There are several functions built into functions.f95 and RK4 and Leapfrog methods have their own .f9x module. mcf_tipos.f95 has all the information regarding various parameters that are used in the main program: main.f95.
+Initial conditions must be specified and the form of the potential energy/force must be entered directly in functions.f95.
 The main program must be compiled in the following way:

 **> f95 mcf_tipos.f95 functions.f95 rk4.f90/leapfrog.f95 main.f95**